 The manifold heat risers are the two tubes that run from the muffler or header on either side and then connect at the bottom of the intake manifold directly under the carburetor.
-It is very important that the heat risers be working properly.
-Their function is to warm up the inlet manifold under the (center-mounted) carburetor to facilitate vaporization of fuel that is injected by the accelerator pump.
+It is very important that the heat risers work properly.
+Their function is to warm up the inlet manifold under the (center-mounted) carburetor to facilitate vaporization of fuel that is fed into the airstream by the carburettor.
 The heat risers route heat from the exhaust gas to stop the vapourising fuel in the airstream from cooling the mixture so much is causes the water molecules in the airstream to freeze.
 If this happens, a blockage would develop directly under the carburetor and the engine will eventually sputter to a stop until the ice melts.
 It is VERY important that the heat risers function properly to assure that the engine will not suffer icing and stumbling on cooler days.

 When the engine has been warmed up, the heat riser should be sizzling hot at the ends near the heads (burning hot to fingers!), and the main inlet pipe above should be warm to touch.
 If it's working well, one of the heat risers (usually the right one) will be hotter than the other, which will be just very warm to the touch -- depending on the muffler design.
 This is normal -- the original muffler design has a one-way flow of exhaust gases through the heat riser, so the "up" side will be a little hotter.